splunk/observability-workshop/docs/victorops/getting_started/multipass.md

 ## 1. Multipass

-The easiest way to test VictorOps is to use Multipass to run some local test VMs which will be monitored by SignalFx.
+The easiest way to test VictorOps is to use Multipass to a local test VM which will be monitored by SignalFx.

 If you do not already have Multipass installed you can download the installer from [here](https://multipass.run/).

-Mac OS users can install it using [Homebrew](https://brew.sh/) by running:
+MacOS users can install it using [Homebrew](https://brew.sh/) by running:

 === "Code"